NSO-developer/nso-gitbook/development/concepts/api-overview/python-api-overview.md

 ## Maagic API

 Maagic is a module provided as part of the NSO Python APIs.
-It reduces the complexity of programming towards NSO, is used on top of the MAAPI high-level API, and addresses areas which require more programming.
+It reduces the complexity of programming towards NSO, is used on top of the MAAPI high-level API, and addresses areas that require more programming.
 First, it helps in navigating the model, using standard Python object dot notation, giving very clear and easily read code.
 The context handlers remove the need to close sockets, user sessions, and transactions and the problems when they are forgotten and kept open.
 Finally, it removes the need to know the data types of the leafs, helping you to focus on the data to be set.

 When using Maagic, you still do the same procedure of starting a transaction.